KerenDruker/cpus_stack_linked_list_in_C/README.md

-Certainly!
-Here’s a GitHub README template for the code you shared:

----

 # CPU Inventory Management System

 This C program manages an inventory system for CPUs, allowing for operations like adding, renaming, and sorting CPU types in a linked list.
 The program reads an initial list of CPUs from a file, processes commands from an actions file, and updates the list accordingly.
 The final sorted list is saved to an output file.